Tarlson’s Arcade

 The Superette

-Below, an early 1930s photo of Tarlson’s band, performing outdoors for the grand opening of the I.G.A.
-(Independent Grocers Alliance) version of the store.
-A violinist (on the far right) has subbed for the sax player.
-The store was sold in 1956 to George Casana, who changed the name to the Superette (see photo), which name the store kept through 1984.
+Tarlson sold the I.G.A. store in 1956 to George Casana, who changed the name to the Superette (see photo), the name the store kept through 1984.
 In the late 1990s, the building was converted to a restaurant.
 It was called the Compass Cafe from circa 2010-2023.
 In 2024, it was renamed The Clubhouse.
+In 2025, it was renamed Cheers at the Weirs.

 George Tarlson Jr. resided in a big house at #88 Lakeside Avenue that is now known as “Castle Rest”.
 His sister, Hazel (Tarlson) Cannon, lived next door at #76 Lakeside Avenue, a house known as “The Maples”.
 She gave piano lessons at her home for many years, including to both of the webmaster’s brothers.
 Hazel passed away on December 6, 1984, at age 86.
 Unfortunately, her beautiful, historic home was torn down in early 2023.
+(George Tarlson Jr. died in 1983.)

 Tarlson’s Store